mdeslippe/easy-tracker/server/README.md

 The repository contains a self-signed SSL/TLS certificate for **DEVELOPMENT PURPOSES ONLY**.
 It is advised that you **DO NOT** use this certificate in production.

+## Testing

+The standard cargo testing utility is used for testing.

+Smaller unit tests (especially ones that use internal / private functions) should be written in a sub module within the file they are testing.
+The sub module should be called `tests` and must have the following attribute: `#[cfg(test)]`.
+This attribute allows the module to be picked up by the `cargo test` command, and ensures the test cases will not be compiled into the binary when building the project.

+Larger integration tests should be written in a new file called `tests.rs`.
+The new file must be declared in it's parent module, if it is not, the `cargo test` command will not detect it.
+Make sure when declaring the module, you give it the `#[cfg(test)]` attribute as previously explained.

+It is recommended that test cases are ran on a single thread, this can be achieved by using the following command: `cargo test -- --test-threads 1`.
+If multiple threads are used, deadlocks may occur in the database.
+Deadlocks are a normal thing to occur, and actual code should check for them, but tests do not need to.

+## Password Hashing

+The [Argon2id v19](https://en.wikipedia.org/wiki/Argon2) password hashing algorithm is used to hash user passwords.

 ## User Authentication

 [JSON Web Tokens (JWT)](https://www.rfc-editor.org/rfc/rfc7519) are used for request